 I’m off to the city tomorrow.
 I’ll get to know if the tumor is cancerous or not, and if I’m getting surgery or not.
 I’m going to expect the worset.“

 The tumour appeared “benign,” the 1990s term for non-malignant.
 However, I needed surgery for confirmation and because it was pressing on the speaking and memory part of my brain.
 My two favourite areas.

 Then we went shopping, and my parents bought me the coolest pair of overalls – and I tried the McRib for the first time.
 For awhile, I didn’t feel like the girl with a brain tumour.
 Just a girl with a kickass pair of overalls, eating a McRib and playing with her little sister in McPlayland whose only care was onion breath.

 Temporary euphoria.
-Because I realized later, shit, I am the girl with the brain tumour who ate the McRib who has a pair of kickass overalls and surgery next month at the Health Science Centre’s Children’s Hospital.
+Because I realized later, shit, I am the girl with the brain tumour who ate the McRib who has a pair of kickass overalls.
+Scheduled for brain surgery next month at the Health Science Centre’s Children’s Hospital.
 Before going to the hospital, I’d painted my nails a shocking hot red.
 Only to have a nurse give me nail polish remover.
 During surgery, they monitor the colour of your nails.
 Who knew?

 I was in the OR holding room with my older sister, and she started to cry.
 I started to cry, but “I stopped because mom and dad came.”

 That was written post-op.
 I had horrid writing because of the medications.
 My diary didn’t know for three weeks that I was alright.
 After my surgery, my handwriting was neater.
 Night and day.
 Being chased by a bear to petting a rabbit.
 Scribble on a page to writing on the line.